 Code42 strives to continually innovate and evolve our solutions in order to provide customers with richer functionality and more robust products.
 For this reason, we cannot continue to support operating systems that are no longer supported or updated by their manufacturer.

-When the next version of the CrashPlan app is released, we will post an announcement to our Support Forum.
-Additionally, you can always find up-to-date information about supported operating systems in the CrashPlan and Code42 server System Requirements.
+When the next version of the Code42 app is released, we will post an announcement to our Support Forum.
+Additionally, you can always find up-to-date information about supported operating systems in the CrashPlan and Code42 server system requirements.

 To continue receiving software updates and support for future releases of Code42 software, you must upgrade your operating system to a supported version.